Fast Lane Art – 2020 Teacher Information

-Berks Arts Council is excited to announce Fast Lane Art is a part of the BCIU Secondary Art Show to be held at the GoggleWorks Center for the Arts.
-Art works will be selected by juror, Ann Woodward for 1st, 2nd, and 3rd places.
-The Berks Arts Council’s Fast Lane Art Committee will select various pieces for the Committee Choice Awards.
+Berks Arts is excited to announce that Fast Lane Art will be a part of the BCIU Secondary Art Show again this year.
+The show will be held at the GoggleWorks Center for the Arts. from February 22 – March 8th.
+Art works will be selected by juror, Deb Schlouch for 1st, 2nd, and 3rd places.
+The Berks Arts Fast Lane Art Committee will select various pieces for the Committee Choice Awards and our event sponsors will select their favorite pieces.
 Joining the BCIU Secondary Art Show provides students from all of the schools, to participate in Fast Lane Art.
+All art mediums are included in the Fast Lane program.

-Meet Fast Lane Art 2019 juror, Ann Woodward
+Meet Fast Lane Art 2020 juror, Deb Schlouch

 Fast Lane Art FAQ’s